CitizenLabDotCo/citizenlab/README.md

 ## License

 Source code in this repository is covered by the "CitizenLab Commercial License v2".
-The license does not permit self-hosting or actual usage, outside of development and testing purposes.
+The license does not permit self-hosting or production usage, outside of development and testing purposes.